 When constructing a deck, considering the weight and load-bearing capacity is important for ensuring its safety and performance.
 Different materials have varying structural attributes that impact how well a deck can support furniture, foot traffic, and weather elements.
 Heavy-duty hardwoods provide excellent durability and can withstand considerable weight.
 Composite materials are engineered to support high loads while remaining lightweight, making them an attractive choice.

-A well-constructed framework must support any chosen decking material adequately.
-Using substructures of high-quality treated lumber or metal helps maximize durability and safety.
+Your deck’s framework must actively support your chosen material—using high-quality treated lumber or galvanized steel substructures ensures safety and longevity.
 By ensuring the right material combination, homeowners can create decks that look great and stand the test of time.
 It’s advisable to consult experts or structural engineers to determine appropriate materials and designs tailored to specific conditions.

 Weather Resistance and Longevity